Cacti/plugin_thold/README.md

 #thold

 The Cacti thold plugin is designed to be a fault management system driven by Cacti's graph information.
-It provides the facility to inspect data in a Cacti graph and the underlying RRDfile, and generate alerts for management and operations personnel.
+It provides the facility to inspect data in a Cacti Graph and the underlying RRDfile, and generate alerts for management and operations personnel.
 It provides  Email, Syslog, and SNMP Trap or Inform escalations.
-In addition, it also can notify personnel of host status status changes through Email, Syslog, and both SNMP Traps and Informs.
+In addition, it also can notify personnel of Cacti Device status changes through Email, Syslog, and either SNMP Trap or Inform.

 ##Installation

 To install the plugin, simply copy the plugin_thold directory to Cacti's plugins directory and rename it to simply 'thold'.
 Once this is complete, goto Cacti's Plugin Management section, and Install and Enable the plugin.
-Once this is complete, you can grant users permission to view and create thresholds.
+Once this is complete, you can grant users permission to view and create Thresholds.

-Once you have installed thold, you should verify that Email support if function in Cacti by going to Console -> Configuration -> Settings -> Mail/Reporting/DNS and test your mail settings to validate that users will receive notifications via email.
+Once you have installed thold, you should verify that Email support if function in Cacti by going to Cacti's Console and under Configuration select Settings, and from there the 'Mail/Reporting/DNS'.
+From there, you can test your mail settings to validate that users will receive notifications via email.

-After you have completed that, you should goto the 'Thresholds' Settings tab, and become familiar with the settings.
+After you have completed that, you should goto the 'Thresholds' Settings tab, and become familiar with it's settings.
 From there, you can provide overall control of thold, and set defaults for things like Email bodies, weekend exemptions, alert log retention, logging, etc.

 As with much of Cacti, settings should be documented in line with the actual setting.
-If you find that any of these settings are ambiguous, please create a pull request with your change proposal.
+If you find that any of these settings are ambiguous, please create a pull request with your proposed changes.

 ##Usage